November 21, 2024

 Middlebury, VT's West Cemetery is the final resting place of an Egyptian Prince's Mummy

-The last place you would ever expect to find an 8000 year old mummy is within the rolling hills of Vermont.
+The last place you would ever expect to find a mummy is within the rolling hills of Vermont.
 Middlebury, VT’s West Cemetery is the final resting place of an Egyptian Mummy.
-This topic has sparked a wave of intrigue as experts scramble to uncover the origins of this ancient artifact.
+This topic has sparked a wave of intrigue as experts try to uncover the origins of this ancient artifact.

 Burial practices in ancient Egypt are well-documented, but how did this mummy end up in the heart of Vermont?